 Just like Rosh HaShanah helps us to create a new year full of opportunities, so does Rosh Chodesh give us a chance to break out of our routine and rise up.

-while women are exempt from those laws – because they are generally already in tune with times and do not need specific Halachah for that.
+While women are exempt from those laws – because they are generally already in tune with times; so women do not need specific Halachic instruments to achieve the alignment with zmanim.
 Interestingly, many Chassidic Tzaddikim were known to be very liberal with halachic times – perhaps because they reached the level of being in tune with times – similar to what most women have from birth.

-So while women might be more in tune with the energy of Lunar renewal, men also try to catch up with Kiddush Levanah – another wonderful mitzvah using the Lunar energy of growth and rejuvenation.
-B’Ezrat Hashem we will discuss it in one of the future postings.
+So while women might be more in tune with the energy of Lunar renewal, men also try to catch up with Kiddush Levanah.
+Kiddush Levanah is another wonderful mitzvah using the Lunar energy of growth and rejuvenation.

 Today is the first day of Sivan and in 4 days we have Chag Shavuot – holiday of receiving the Torah.
 The energy needed to form the Holiday is also descending today – so we start defining our receiving of the Torah already today!